execx is an ergonomic, fluent wrapper around Go’s `os/exec` package.

 // #bool truePipelineResults

-PipelineResults executes the command and returns per-stage results and any error.
+PipelineResults executes the command and returns per-stage results and the first execution error.
+Non-zero exit codes remain data in their corresponding Result.

 results, _ := execx.Command("printf", "go").